Information for Faculty and Staff

 Welcome Faculty and Staff!

-Here are some general resources and information to help you with making referrals.
+Here are some general resources and information to help you with managing all that you do, with making referrals and self-care.
 We appreciate all the support you provide!

 What To Do If You Are Concerned About A Student

 If you are moderately concerned about an NMT student or an NMT community member, we encourage you to submit a report to the NMT Behavioral Intervention Team (BIT team).

 Reporting to BIT insures that a multi-disciplinary team will look into the matter and provide the most appropriate support to the student or NMT community member.

 When a student is in imminent danger of hurting self or others, contact Campus Police immediately at 575-835-5555 or ext.
 5555.

 If the mental health crisis occurs during regular NMT business hours (Mon-Fri.
 8 a.m. - 5 p.m.) call the Counseling Center at ext.
 6619.
 State that you need crisis support and provide a description of the situation that has lead to your concern.
 The Counseling Center will advise you of the appropriate actions to take to most effectively help the student.

 If you decide to intervene, here are some suggestions:

 - Talk to the student privately to help minimize embarrassment and defensiveness.